crocoder-dev/web/apps/website/src/content/posts/vibe-coding-or-why-is-this-the-best-time-to-learn-coding.md

   </iframe>
 </div>

 > Seriously, this is really scary.
 It’s projected that about every five years, the number of software engineers doubles.
-That implies that more than half of all developers soon will have fewer than six years of experience.
+More than half of all developers soon will have fewer than six years of experience.
 In the next two to three years, we’re going to see more ‘vibe coders’—people who don’t fully understand what the software does—than seasoned professionals.
 It’s never been a better time to learn to code.

 ---